-Steam is the largest distribution point of PC games, this makes it both critical to your success and a unique challenge due to the absolute deluge of new games released daily.
+Steam is the largest distribution point for PC games, this makes it both critical to your success and a unique challenge due to the absolute deluge of new games released daily.

-Steam has around 44,000 game developers that publish on it, before you panic and run for the hills understand that about 60% of those aren't really trying to compete.
-Steam has a vibrant community of student devs, hobbyist and passion projects.
-Another 35% give or take or about 15,000 developers fill out the typical first time indie or solo dev bracket with the last 5% or so being small but established studios and big players.
+Steam has around 44,000 game developers that publish on it, before you panic and run for the hills understand that about 60% of those aren't trying to compete.
+Steam has a vibrant community of student devs, hobbyists and passion projects.
+Another 35% give or take or about 15,000 developers fill out the typical first-time indie or solo dev bracket with the last 5% or so being small but established studios and big players.

-( figures are revenue per title for life of title )
+( figures are revenue per title for the life of the title )

 - approximately 25k developers or 57% of developers < 1k revenue